You are here

 4. Human Research

-5. Human Research Ethics Review Process
+5. Human Research Ethics review process

-The Human Research Ethics Committee (HREC) provides a mechanism for assuring the ethical integrity of research carried out by OU academic staff and directly registered postgraduate research students.
+The Human Research Ethics Committee (HREC) provides a mechanism for assuring the ethical integrity of research carried out by OU staff and directly registered postgraduate research students.
 An ethics review by HREC is required for research projects which involve the collection of data or biological samples from human participants.

 The following videos explain the role of HREC and outline the research ethics review process.